-The BETonMACE trial included a subgroup of patients with CKD stage 3 or worse (eGFR below 60) (n=263).
-Evaluation of this prespecified subgroup illustrated a significant reduction in the primary endpoint.
-The treatment effect in the CKD group showed a hazard ratio of 0.50 (95% CI 0.26-0.92, p=0.03).
-Similar to the BETonMACE study population as a whole, a statistical reduction in hospitalization for CHF was observed in this subgroup (hazard ratio 0.36, 95% CI 0.14-0.93, p=0.04).
+The BETonMACE trial included a prespecified subgroup of patients with CKD stage 3 or worse (eGFR below 60 mL/min/1.73m2).
+In participants with CKD, apabetalone treatment was associated with fewer MACE events (13 events in 124 patients [11%] in the apabetalone group compared to 35 events in 164 patients [21%] in the placebo group).
+The hazard ratio was 0.50 (95% CI 0.26 - 0.96).
+In addition, fewer heart failure-related hospitalizations were observed in the apabetalone group (3 events versus 14) with a hazard ratio of 0.48 (95% CI 0.26 - 0.86).
+Full results of this prespecified analysis of the BETonMACE study have been published in the Clinical Journal of the American Society of Nephrology.
 The proportion of CKD patients was 11%, lower than anticipated (possibly because of competing trials) which compares to 25-29% from similar DM post-ACS populations.